sacha-renault/micro-auth/README.md

 This is a work in progress.
 The code works (mostly), but there are rough edges.
 I'm building this to learn, so expect refactors, breaking changes, and the occasional "what was I thinking?" commit.

+Some known design issues, that makes the code no so consistant and pretty hard to test:
+- Controllers should have been made public over a trait to be mockable
+- Models are currently passive rather than having private (module-relative) functions

 ## TODO

 - [ ] Actually add some unit test